The Terror (TV series): Season 2

 Derek Mio plays the lead role of Chester Nakayama, a son of Japanese born immigrants who joins the army.
 George Takei plays Yamato-san, a former fishing captain and community elder who was imprisoned with his family in two Japanese-American internment camps during WWII.
 Also cast are Kiki Sukezane as Yuko, a mysterious woman from Chester's past; Shingo Usami as Henry Nakayama, Chester's father; and Naoko Mori as Asako Nakayama, Chester's mother; and Miki Ishikawa as Amy, a Nakayama family friend.
 Takei also serves in a consulting role to ensure the accuracy of historical events and storytelling.
 C. Thomas Howell was cast as Retired Major Hallowell Bowen, an official with the War Relocation Authority whose "presence looms over the Japanese-American characters in the story."

 Josef Kubota Wladyka directed the first two episodes of the season.
 Production began on January 14, 2019, in Vancouver.

-Possible third season
+Season 3

 In January 2020, it was reported by Deadline Hollywood that AMC president Sarah Barnett had expressed interest in renewing The Terror for a third season and that AMC and Scott Free Productions were discussing plot ideas.
+In February 2024, AMC announced that the series would be renewed for a third season, subtitled Devil in Silver, consisting of six episodes that will premiere in 2025.
+The season will be based on the novel of the same name by Victor LaValle.
+Chris Cantwell and LaValle will serve as writers and executive producers.
+Karyn Kusama, also an executive producer, will direct the first two episodes.
+Dan Stevens was cast in the lead role and will also serve as an executive producer.
+The rest of the cast will include Judith Light, CCH Pounder, Chinaza Uche, Hampton Fluker, Aasif Mandvi, John Benjamin Hickey, Stephen Root, Hayward Leach, Michael Aronov, Marin Ireland, and Philip Ettinger.